ferrous-systems/rust-exercises/exercise-book/src/nrf52-code-organisation.md

 ## Workshop Materials

 You will need a local copy of the workshop materials.
-We recommend the Github release as it contains pre-compiled HTML docs, but you can clone the repo with `git` if you prefer.
+We recommend the Github release as it contains pre-compiled HTML docs and pre-compiled dongle firmware, but you can clone the repo with `git` and check out the appropriate tag as well if you prefer.

+Ask your trainer which release/tag you should be using.

 ### Github Release